Career & Technical Education Programs

 - Entrepreneurship and Advanced Marketing

 - Health Sciences

 - Medium Heavy Truck and Equipment

 Afternoon: 11:20 AM - 1:50 PM

 Wixom, Michigan 48393

-Courses are open to 11th, 12th, and post-graduate students.
+Courses are open to 11th and 12th grade students.
 Students are assigned to the Center by their home school counselors.
 Students spend two and one-half hours per day, five days per week at the Center.
 They may be on the bus en route for another half-hour.
 The other half day is spent in the home high school.
 Student's will receive 1-1/2 credits per semester for a successfully completed class.
-Additionally, a three or six week Technical Summer School is offered.

 Area Center Programs are Designed For: